Customer Data Protection (GDPR) Privacy Notice:

 On occasions and with your permission, we may introduce your details to other firms so that they may make a recommendation to you.
 You will be aware of this introduction before such an introduction is made.
 In the course of your dealings with us, we may be required to pass

 on your data to other third-party firms within our industry, such as Banks, Solicitors, Conveyancers, Will Writers, Surveyors, Accountants and other Financial Advisers to assist you with your connected financial products or products not available to us.

 You will be aware of such introductions.
 We aim to simply share your data for the purpose of

 progressing your enquiry.

-We do not provide permission for any third party with whom we deal with to send you marketing or promotional messages.
+We do not provide permission for any third party with whom we deal to send you marketing or promotional messages.